-Each visit to the surgery ended up (as I saw it) with the lack of understanding by the physician.
+Each visit to the surgery ended up (as I saw it) with a lack of understanding by the physician.
 Doctors always kept saying that anxiety was to blame.

 If you go a great number of times to the doctor in order to find answers to your physical symptoms, but your doctor cannot find them, you always seem to end up coming out with a mental health label.

 In my opinion, doctors put that label for every problem they cannot resolve.
 This seems like a quick solution because it saves their time they don’t have.

 I am not saying that every doctor is the same.
 I mentioned before, it is based on my life’s story, but I am pretty sure that many of you can relate to it.

 Instead of listening to their patients and finding out the real cause behind the feelings in the first place, my wife’s doctors labeled her mentally ill.

 How would you feel, if you went countless times and the doctor didn’t actually pay attention to what you were trying to tell him?

 Naturally, if you are being fobbed off each time you go, you are left feeling neglected and with a feeling as if everything was in your head.

 Because of the fact that we are supposed to trust our physicians, many people begin to believe it’s really in their heads and that is the first step on the road to depression.